 - The regulation of nicotine as a drug and of tobacco products as hazardous products is a federal responsibility, as are new package health warnings.

-The Act was amended in May 2018 to prohibit vaping in federally regulated workplaces and certain modes of transportation.
+The Act was amended by the Tobacco and Vaping Products Act in May 2018 to prohibit vaping in federally regulated workplaces and certain modes of transportation.